Nike Boys Lacrosse Camp at University of San Diego

 SECURE YOUR SPOT!

+Please Note: This camp SOLD OUT in 2023.
 You can expect a high demand for these first-come-first-serve camper spots, so please be sure to register early.
 This summer, San Diego is offering one session of overnight with an Extended Day Camp (9:00 AM to 9:00 PM) option available.
 At the Nike Lacrosse Camp at the University of San Diego, our goal is to stimulate a love for the game by immersing you in the sport and giving you the kind of focused, intensive training essential to improvement.
-Over the course of the camp, your enthusiasm and self-confidence will grow along with your skills.
+Throughout the camp, your enthusiasm and self-confidence will grow along with your skills.

 - Dates: July 17-20